-Unilever MENA celebrates key milestones for its Unilever Sustainable Living Plan Second Year
+Unilever MENA celebrates key sustainability milestones for Second Year

 Unilever, has held its second annual update conference to inform stakeholders of the key milestones achieved as part of its Unilever Sustainable Living Plan in the MENA region.